acrandal/Gesture_PAJ7620/README.md

 isObjectInView returns true if there's an object in view.

+### Object in Corner Interface ###

+The Corner interface returns which quadrant an object is currently in.
+This is called in Gesture Mode, but it works in cursor mode which has the quadrants are flipped.

+NW | NE
+--MID--
+SW | SE

+- Corner result = sensor.getCorner();

+getCorner() returns a Corner enum.
+This enum has six values (and synonyms):
+- CORNER_NONE : No object in view
+- CORNER_NE : Object in upper right quadrant (Quadrant I)
+- CORNER_NW : Object in upper left quadrant (Quadrant II)
+- CORNER_SW : Object in lower left quadrant (Quadrant III)
+- CORNER_SE : Object in lower right quadrant (Quadrant IV)
+- CORNER_MIDDLE : Object in buffer region between the corners (to reduce noise)

+Note: Width of middle is set by CORNERS_BUFFER_WIDTH_PCT from .h file

 ---

 ## Library History ##

 **Version 1.5.0**

-- Implemented "game mode" and "normal" APIs to use values received from PixArt email response by Xavier Liu (Thank you!).
+- Implemented "game speed" and "normal speed" APIs to use values received from PixArt email response by Xavier Liu (Thank you!).
 - Added getObjectSize() and getObjectBrightness() interfaces (Issues #58 & #59).
 - Added getNoMotionCount() and getNoObjectCount interfaces (Issues #62).
 - Added getObjectCenterX() and getObjectCenterY() interfaces in gesture mode.
-- Added getObjectVelocityX(), getObjectVelocityY() and isObjectInView() interfaces in gesture mode.
-(Issues #64)
+- Added getObjectVelocityX(), getObjectVelocityY() and isObjectInView() interfaces in gesture mode (Issue #64).
+- Added getCorner() interface to return where an object is from a cartesian quadrant perspective (Issue #52).

 **Version 1.4.1**